rob-b-from-uiuc/E.A.G.L.E.S./README.md

 E.A.G.L.E.S. is a experiment.
 It's a little like a book club, but structured into short series of meetings on a single musical topic.
 In E.A.G.L.E.S. parlance, these short groups of topically-unified meetings are called *sessions*.

 **Anyone - EngrITian or non- - is welcome to attend E.A.G.L.E.S. meetings and sessions.** There is no signup or RSVP whatsoever.
-I'll have a link here; put it on your calendar if you need to, but otherwise, just turn up.
+I'll have a link and a physical location for real-world attendees posted here shortly (yes, right here! this line! soon!).

 The topic of this first E.A.G.L.E.S. session is, as you have probably already noticed, the music of **Steely Dan** (*not the music of the Eagles*).
 I've chosen to make this first E.A.G.L.E.S. session four meetings long.